Rethinking Kullback-Leibler Divergence in Knowledge Distillation for Large Language Models: Extensive Analysis

 \subsection{Case Study}

-We further analyze the cases of generated responses from TinyLLama.
-Please refer to Appendix \ref{appendix: case} for detailed examples.
-In short, AKL can effectively distill the knowledge from the teacher model, improving the diversity and quality of generated responses.
+We further analyze the cases of generated responses from TinyLLaMA.
+Please refer to Appendix \ref{appendix: case} for detailed examples and analysis.
+In short, AKL can effectively distill the knowledge from the teacher model and thus improve the diversity and quality of generated responses, which is consistent with the GPT-4 scores (Section \ref{analysisi:gpt4}) and user study results (Section \ref{analysisi:user}).